Air Lease Corp. orders 12 more A321neos

 Rendering of A321neo in Air Lease livery.

 Los-Angeles, California-based Air Lease Corp.
-(ALC) has signed a firm order for 12 additional A321neo aircraft.
+(ALC) has signed a firm order for 12 additional A321neos.

 The incremental order takes the number of aircraft which ALC has taken delivery of or ordered from Airbus to 279, comprising 70 widebody and 209 single-aisle aircraft.